Chakrabortysoura/Chakrabortysoura/README.md

 - 👋 Hi, I’m @Chakrabortysoura
-- 👀 I’m interested in Web Development & Linux
+- 👀 Machine Learning, Linux, Programming
-- 🌱 I’m currently learning Programming and also Computer Science
+- 🌱 Learning write good code
-- 📫 How to reach me chakrabortysoura29@gmail.com
+- 📫 How to reach me chakrabortysoura21@gmail.com

 <!---
 Chakrabortysoura/Chakrabortysoura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.